mozilla/deepspeech-playbook/CONTINUOUS_INTEGRATION.md

 1. Navigate to your GitHub repository's Settings -> Actions.
 This should be located at `https://github.com/{USERNAME}/DeepSpeech/settings/actions`.
 It's a good idea for security to change the default Action Permissions from "Allow all actions" to "Allow local actions only".

 2. Next, navigate to your GitHub repository's Actions.
 This should be located at `https://github.com/{USERNAME}/DeepSpeech/actions`.
 You should see three _Workflows_ already set up.
 GitHub recognises these from the files stored in the `.github/workflows` directory.
-The _Workflows_ are set up to execute on a `push` event.
+Remember from the [Events](#Events) section earlier in this tutorial that the _Workflows_ are set up to trigger on `pull_request` and `push` events that occur on the `master` branch of the code.

-3. So, to test that they are working, we need to make a change to the `DeepSpeech` repository to trigger a `push` event.
+3. So, to test that they are working, we need to make a change to the `DeepSpeech` repository that triggers one of those events.
+Here, will create a `push` event because it's easier to demonstrate.
 Navigate to the repository's Code listing.
 This should be at `https://github.com/{USERNAME}/DeepSpeech`.
 Add a file called `test-workflow.txt` containing dummy text and commit the change.
 This should trigger a `push` event, and the _Workflows_ will activate.
 You can monitor the _Workflows_ executing from the repository's Actions page.
 This is at `https://github.com/{USERNAME}/DeepSpeech/actions`.
-The _Workflow_ takes around 4hrs 15mins to run using the built-in GitHub Runner.

 [Home](README.md) | [Previous - Examples of using DeepSpeech](EXAMPLES.md)